GeneralSyntaxAnomaly/AWS-Cloud-Engineer-Nano-Degree/1_Data_Modeling/notes.md

 1. Gather Requirements:
    - From application team, business users and end users to understand that what data must be retained and served as a business or the end-users.
    - First we need to map out that how our data must be stored and persisted and how that data will related to each other.
-2. Conceptual Data Modelling
+2. Conceptual Data modeling
    - Entity mapping by hand or by using some tools.
-3. Logical Data Modelling
+3. Logical Data modeling
    - Here conceptual data models are mapped to logical models using tales, schemas and columns.
-4. Physical Data Modelling
+4. Physical Data modeling
    - Transform the logical data model to the DDL(Data Definition Language) to ale to create databases, tables and schemas.

 Common questions: